Offering individual supervision, case conferences and consultation focusing on a variety of topics and interventions.

 My Style: As a supervisor and teacher, my nature lends itself to a the creation of a warm and interactive environment.
 I am sensitive to students’ diverse learning styles and degrees of experience.
 My openness, and humor help people to feel safe regardless of the material they bring to the sessions.
 I am deeply committed to fostering an unfolding of students’ psychological and emotional understanding of themselves as they learn to foster that in others.

 My theoretical approach is an eclectic one, as I draw from my many years of experience working in a variety of community based as well as private practice settings.
-I am well versed in many theoretical orientations, yet, what I have come to understand is most needed, is my openness and flexibility when navigating and collaborating on a therapeutic direction.
+I am well versed in many theoretical orientations, yet, what I believe is most essential, is my openness and flexibility when navigating and collaborating on a therapeutic direction.

-Currently, as Assistant Professor, I teach and supervise students in Group Practicum within the Community Mental Health Department at California Institute of Integral Studies.
-Additionally, I teach Understanding Anxiety and Depression within the Kaiser Adult Behavioral Health Dept. in Oakland, Ca.
+I teach Understanding Anxiety and Depression within the Kaiser Adult Behavioral Health Dept. in Oakland, CA.